Triad Research · Memo 03 · Founder Note

 Act on micro vs traditional ad

-Consumers more likely to act on micro-influencer recommendation than traditional advertising[6]
+Consumers more likely to act on a micro-creator recommendation than traditional advertising[6]

 Case 01 · December 2024 - May 2025